Some posts contain compensated links. Please read this disclaimer for more info.

 Other Nature Parks In Kosovo

 It’s actually quite impressive that there are two national parks in Kosovo.
-It’s a small country after all, yet it has a couple of the most majestic mountain parks in the Balkans—if not in Europe as a whole.
+After all, it’s a small country, yet it has a couple of the most majestic mountain parks in the Balkans—if not in Europe as a whole.
 In addition to those two Kosovo national parks, there are also more than ten other nature reserves and nearly 100 natural monuments.

 A few other visit-worthy destinations to enjoy nature in Kosovo are: